odewahn/thebe-server/rackspace-commands-overview.md

-# Install Rack

-You download it from here:

-## Configure it
+## Setting up `swarm-manager` and `interlock` servers

+### Download and configure `rack`

-Run `rack configure` to set up your credentials.
+[rack](https://github.com/rackspace/rack) is the new Rackspace command-line tool for managing their clusters.
+You'll need to download the executable, and once it's installd, run `rack configure` to set up your credentials.
 You'll be asked for:

 * Username
 * API Key (get this in your account settings screen)